lmagnuson07/2d-side-scroller/README.md

 # 2d JavaScript side-scroller game.
 This will be my first attempt at coding a 2d game using vanilla JavaScript.
 I will be using the skills and techniques I learned from [Franks laboratories](https://www.youtube.com/c/Frankslaboratory) amazing [2d Game Development](https://www.youtube.com/watch?v=GFO_txvwK_c&t=28598s) course.
 All of the art assets were acquired from [Bevouliin](https://bevouliin.com/), a very talented 2d artist.
-The purpose of this project is to practice some JavaScript with a fun creative project. *I do not intend to make any money from this project.
+The purpose of this project is to practice some JavaScript with a fun and creative project. *I do not intend to make any money from this project.
 It is simply a creative endeavour*.
 ## This game will utilize
 - HTML Canvas Element
 - RequestAnimationFrame animation loop